-Careful consideration should be given to avoid concentrated runoff when impervious surfaces are located close to steep slopes.
+While there are provisions in the County's Zoning Ordinance which regulate the disturbance of actual steep slopes, careful consideration should also be given to avoid concentrated runoff when impervious surfaces are located close to steep slopes.
 Minimal disturbance of natural vegetative cover, in particular forest cover should be encouraged versus replant requirements.
+Appropriately located vegetative barriers assist in filtration of non-point discharges, in addition to reducing erosion and sedimentation.